 ALL of the above conditions need to be met all the time.
-If not, you end up with a solution which is either unusable, infeasible, too costly, or too limited to be useful.
+If not, you end up with a solution that’s either unusable, infeasible, too costly, or too limited to be useful.

 Homegrown or closed/proprietary MFA solutions might start off Easy to use but they are not ubiquitous.
 If an MFA solution doesn’t work for all the apps your organization uses or requires you to implement additional or redundant services, then it’s not MFA Everywhere.
 You either get locked into an ecosystem and forced to buy services you don’t really need, or you end up implementing multiple MFA solutions from different providers to increase app coverage.

 As soon as you introduce multiple MFA solutions, your MFA is no longer easy to use or easy to implement.
 And it’s even harder to maintain and operate, not to mention very expensive.
-Ironically, if one of the reasons you implemented MFA was to eliminate the operational burdens and security risks of password management, then you’re probably right back where you started (or even worse).
+Ironically, if you implemented MFA to eliminate the operational burdens and security risks of password management, then you’re probably right back where you started (or even worse).
 A metaphor that comes to mind is the proverbial hamster spinning in a wheel.

 Usability Rules When it Comes to Mobile Authentication

 The thing that will make or break any mobile MFA solution is the user experience.
 At the end of the day, if your MFA solution is hard to use, you’re toast.
-Don’t implement solutions which make users jump through hoops or perform tedious steps just to log-in to a single app.
+Don’t implement MFA solutions that force mobile users to jump through hoops or perform tedious steps just to log-in to an app.
 Resentment will build and eventually users will do everything in their power to avoid the app.

 Example of a Bad MFA Experience

-Last month I was reading about a new ‘passwordless’ MFA service from a company who I will not name.
-To have it work with mobile apps you need to implement the SDK.
+Last month I was reading about a new ‘passwordless’ MFA service from a company whom I won’t name.
+To get it working with mobile apps you need to implement the mobile SDK.
 It’s one of those ‘one line of code’ SDKs, so it must be easy right?
 First, it wasn’t one line code (there’s no such thing actually), but I’ll leave that aside for now.
 The SDK is 79 pages long.
-I don’t know about you, but I’ve never come across anything ‘easy’ which came with a 79-page instruction manual which requires a mobile developer to do anything with it.
+I don’t know about you, but I’ve never come across anything ‘easy’ which had a 79-page instruction manual and required mobile developers in order to implement.
 And it’s not 1 SDK.
 It’s 4 SDKs (there’s an Android SDK, an iOS SDK, a React Native SDK, and a Cordova SDK).
-If it’s a mobile SDK then by definition, you’ll need mobile developers AND source code for the app.
+Mobile SDKs, by definition, require mobile developers AND source code in order to implement.
 That’s usually enough to kill the project right there.

-But let’s assume you actually got the SDK implemented with your abundance of really expensive mobile developers that have nothing better to do than integrate SDKs (likely 12 to 18 months later).
+But let’s assume you actually managed to implement the SDK, assuming you had an abundance of mobile developers and they had nothing better to do than integrate SDKs (likely 12 to 18 months later).
 Assuming you still have budget left over after this and you roll the app out to users, let’s now consider the user experience.
-The mobile user needs to go through a 10-step authentication process, including entering two sets of ‘credentials’, plus an 11-digit pin code randomly generated from a separate authenticator app (don’t worry, the separate app is free).
+This service required mobile users to go through a 10-step authentication process, including entering two sets of ‘credentials’, plus an 11-digit pin-code randomly generated from a separate authenticator app (don’t worry, the separate app is free).
 The user toggles back & forth between the two apps to enter the 11-digit pin code before the timer expires.
-All this to log-in to one app!
+All this to login to a single app!
+YIKES!

 Newsflash: Nobody’s going to use that app